ungive/loon/README.md

   When using a reverse proxy, this header should be deleted from all requests.
   If not done properly, the cache is effectively rendered obsolete from an attackers point of view.
+- Query parameters are not forwarded to a connected client, so they **MUST** not be part of the cache key.
+  Setting a meaningless query parameter should not bypass the cache.

 A deployment example can be found in [**deployments**](./deployments).

 ## What is in this repository?